ClosureTree/closure_tree/README.md

     If you're starting from scratch you don't need to call `rebuild!`.

+NOTE: Run `rails g closure_tree:config` to create an initializer with extra
+      configurations.
+(Optional)

 ## Warning

 As stated above, using multiple hierarchy gems (like `ancestry` or `nested set`) on the same model